65 yrs of age and upwards.

-The interest charged on your loan will be determined on your risk profile.
+The interest charged on your loan will be determined by the length of your loan and your risk profile.
 Interest is charged on a compound basis.
-No monthly interest payments are required to be made.
+No actual interest payments need to be made by you.

 A reverse mortgage is a special type of home loan that lets you convert a portion of the equity in your home into cash.
 The equity that you built up over years of making mortgage payments can be paid to you.
 However, unlike a traditional home equity loan or second mortgage, borrowers do not have to repay the loan until the borrowers no longer use the home as their principal residence or fail to meet the obligations of the mortgage.
 You can also use a loan to purchase a primary residence if you are able to use cash on hand to pay the difference between the loan proceeds and the sales price plus closing costs for the property you are purchasing.

 Free standing or sectional title homes.
 You need to live in the house as a primary residence, maintain your home and keep your rates and taxes up to date.

 When the home is sold or no longer used as a primary residence, the cash, interest, and other finance charges must be repaid.
 All proceeds beyond the amount owed belong to your spouse or estate.
 This means any remaining equity can be transferred to heirs.
 No debt is passed along to the estate or heirs.

 The amount varies by borrower and depends on:

 - Age of the youngest borrower or eligible non-borrowing spouse

 If there is more than one borrower and no eligible non-borrowing spouse, the age of the youngest borrower is used to determine the amount you can borrow.